Ahmedwael-afk/Sign-up-Form/README.md

-# This is a small project to test my new acquired HTML and CSS skills
+# This is a small project to test my newly acquired HTML and CSS skills

 # Sign-up-Form